Loading...

 Portion Control

-Drink water or unsweetened herbal tea with your meal to assist in digestion and prevent dehydration.
+Drink water or unsweetened herbal tea with your meal to aid digestion and prevent dehydration, which can affect glucose levels.

 healthspan-mbl